 The Race to get the Michelin Guide’s Prize is on and Restaurants in Latin America are All for It

-Back in 2014 Fine Dining Lovers reported that Michelin Guide will expand to Latin America and that it was mainly due to cities like Sao Paolo and Rio de Janeiro that attracted their attention according to Michael Ellis, director of the famous tire company.
-They have setup a local office not long after the announcement and by 2015 several restaurants have received 1 and 2 stars from Michelin.
+Back in 2014 Fine Dining Lovers reported that Michelin Guide will expand to Latin America and that it was mainly due to cities like Sao Paolo and Rio de Janeiro that attracted their attention.
+That’s according to Michael Ellis, director of the famous tire company.
+They have setup a local office not long after the announcement and by 2015 started giving out 1 and 2 Michelin stars to several restaurants in Brazil.
 If any restaurant in Latin America will get a 3-star award from them, then that restaurant will be truly lucky indeed!
-However, that remains to be seen, maybe in 5 – 10 years time that might happen.
+However, that remains to be seen as we haven’t got any update from Michelin or any restaurant in Brazilian cities yet, maybe in 5 – 10 years time that might happen.

 We were able to find which restaurants in Latin America that got Michelin stars and found out how and why they got them, as well as the chef’s and restaurateur’s reaction to the award.

 The Brazilian chef, Rodrigo Olivera, has turned his family-run diner into something larger than life and produced one of the best restaurants in Latin America!
 And the reason for their well-deserved Michelin star is because they serve traditional Brazilian food in the vibrant atmosphere of a no-reservations village bar.
 It also makes them unique as a specialty restaurant.
 Michelin Guide has this to say about Mocoto’: